Suspect | Definition of Suspect by Merriam-Webster

 Suspect | Define Suspect at Dictionary.com

-verb (used with object) to believe to be guilty, false, counterfeit, undesirable, defective, bad, etc., with little or no proof: to suspect a person of murder. to doubt or mistrust: I suspect his motives. to believe to be the case or to be likely or probable; surmise: I suspect his knowledge did not amount to much.
+Suspect definition, to believe to be guilty, false, counterfeit, undesirable, defective, bad, etc., with little or no proof: to suspect a person of murder.
+See more.

 Suspect - definition of suspect by The Free Dictionary